mapstruct/mapstruct.org/content/news/2015-03-05-arrays-configuration-inheritance-mapstruct-1_0_0_Beta4.md

 Customer customerDtoToCustomer(CustomerDto customerDto);

 @InheritConfiguration
-void updateCustomerFromDto(CustomerDto dto, @MappingTarget customer);
+void updateCustomerFromDto(CustomerDto dto, @MappingTarget Customer customer);
 </pre>

 The `@InheritConfiguration` annotation will let the `updateCustomerFromDto()` inherit all the mappings from `customerDtoToCustomer()`.
 The selection of the template method is done by matching source and target types, but you could explicitly specify a method as configuration source if needed.